slawomirsudol/zone/README.md

 * App is created using Angular 2+ framework
 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
 * Graphical elements were imported from Angular Material + some custom styling has beed applied
+* App was tested on Windows 10 operating system
+* npm -v  returns `4.1.2`

 ## Implementation details